KeiferC/CyberFundamentals/week2-cryptography/notes-03-crypto-intro.md

 there would be no problems if the cryptosystem falls into the hands of the enemy. - __Auguste Kerckhoffs, "Military Cryptography"__

-In other words, a good cryptosystem maintains security in the hands of others, as long as the key is kept safe.
+In other words, a good cryptosystem maintains security, even in the hands of others, as long as the key is kept safe.

 ### Uses of Keys
 **_The Caesar Cipher_**